-Joining me again for the 2020-2021 academic school year to ensure a safe, relevant and rigorous learning experience for all students is Amy DiMaggio, 5-8 Assistant Principal.
-However, you may notice that her last name changed to Meshulam!
-Congratulations Mrs. Meshulam!
-Also continuing his work with our middle school community is Ishmael Sprowal, 6-8 Dean of Students.
+Joining me again for the 2021-2022 academic school year to ensure a safe, relevant and rigorous learning experience for all students is Amy Meshulam, 5-8 Assistant Principal and Ishmael Sprowal, 5-8 Dean of Students.
 I am honored by the opportunity to work alongside such talented and dedicated leaders on our collaborative leadership team

-As an Expeditionary Learning school (EL) we are committed to embracing and enhancing EL structures, and empowering our students and families.
-While these structures may look a little different this year, students will continue to receive support in crew, take ownership of their learning in Student Led Conferences, (SLCs) and reflect on their learning through 8th grade Passage Portfolios.
-Out of an abundance of caution, we will be utilizing google hangout and zoom platforms for our community events more than ever before.
-However, Tapestry prides itself on pushing our students and encouraging them to show grit and persevere.
+As an EL Education school we are committed to embracing and enhancing EL structures and empowering our students and families.
+While attending Tapestry, students will continue to receive support in crew, take ownership of their learning in Student-Led Conferences, (SLCs), and reflect on their learning through 8th grade Passage Portfolios.

+Tapestry prides itself on pushing our students and encouraging them to show grit and persevere.
 The primary purpose of our instructors and administration is to create an educational environment that cultivates a positive learning atmosphere and promotes Tapestry's core values of Perseverance, Integrity, Responsibility, and Respect.
-This will never change.

 The Middle School Student and Family Handbook is a resource we provide with the intent of providing clarity to our policies, procedures, and expectations.
 It is important to review the handbook on an annual basis, as modifications are made in order to ensure the safest learning environment.
 We hope our student and family handbook is helpful to you and that you review the contents with your student(s).